TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 So a battery dropping below the threshold, or one being replaced, changes the fingerprint and you hear about it.
 The same three batteries sitting low for a week do not re-notify you every cycle, you were told once.
 If you do want the periodic nag for unresolved items, the re-remind interval turns it on.

+By design, the change is tracked at the level of which batteries are low, not their exact percentage.
+A battery that keeps draining while staying below the threshold (say 15% down to 5%) will not send a fresh alert, you were already told it is low.
+This is deliberate: tracking the exact percentage would re-notify on every reading and bring back the flood the change detection exists to prevent.
+If you want to be nudged about a battery you have not yet replaced, use the re-remind interval.

 Because the notification uses a tag, even when it does fire it replaces the previous one in place rather than stacking a pile of alerts.

 ## Keeping It Calm